alimate/alimate.github.io/_posts/2020-12-18-infinite-precision.md

 Even in this simple example, our measurement device can be wrong or off for a lot of reasons.
 Did we account for NTP resets here?
 How about GC pauses?
 What if our process get preempted while executing the code?
 What if compiler threads compete for too much resources?
 CPU migrations?
 False sharing?
 CPU caches?

-These questions, among many others, are the reasons why our *measurement* might be wrong.
+These questions, among many others, are the reasons why our *measurement* might be off.
 Most of the time, we are so concerned about *what we're measuring*.
 This is a very valid concern, to be fair.
 However, **knowing our measuring device is equally as important as what we're measuring.**

 Enough with the concepts, let's see a more concrete example.